karishmat/weather-report/README.md

 # weather-report
-Scrap data from website and store it in database.
+Extract weather details from text file and store it in database.
 View and filter stored data in form on charts.

 Requirements